 - Cloud (SaaS): Quick setup, automatic updates (recommended for most businesses).

-- On-Premise: For companies with strict data control needs or lack of Internet.
+- On-Premises: For companies with strict data control needs or lack of Internet.

 Phase 2: System Setup & Data Migration #